 In the previous module, we covered how to identify how two melodies were related by transposition.
 In this module, we’ll create a few transposition-related functions.

 Let’s start out with a function to transpose a given melody.
-We’ll use the violin melody from the Berg Violin Concerto, as in the previous module:
+We’ll use the motif from Marion Bauer’s Viola Sonata, as in the previous module:

 If we want to transpose it, we simply add the value n from the operation Tn to each value in the list.
 For example, if we say n = 5 and use a list comprehension:

 transposed_melody = [i + 5 for i in motif] transposed_melody > [53, 59, 64, 62, 65, 76]

 To turn this into a function, we want to be able to specify not only the melody, but also the value for n.
 So we’ll need not one but two arguments:

 def transposer(melody, n_val): transposed_melody = transposed_melody = [i + n_val for i in melody] return transposed_melody

 Let’s use it to bring the motif down one octave:

 transposer(motif, -12) > [36, 42, 47, 45, 48, 59]